numsu/nanocurrency-web-js/README.md

 	// Previous block, from account info
 	frontier: '128106287002E595F479ACD615C818117FCB3860EC112670557A2467386249D4',

-	// Generate work on the server side or a DPOW service
+	// Generate work on the server side or with a DPOW service
 	work: '0000000000000000',
 }